SymfonyCasts/symfony7/sfcasts/partials.md

-# Twig Partials, Loops & PHP Enums
+# Twig Partials & for Loops

 We just gave our site a design makeover... which means we updated our templates to include HTML elements with a bunch of Tailwind classes.
 The result?
 A site that's